dhanu27/React-Movie-app/README.md

-This project is just to pratice on reactjs and redux on to show the movies from data.js file and allow user to add movie in favourites list unfavoiurite it .
+This project is just to pratice on reactjs and redux on to show the movies using OMDB api and allow user to add movie in favourites list unfavoiurite it .
 ## Things Need to know :
 React
 Redux Life Cycle